Road signs in Greece: Design

+Shape and colour

+Warning signs mostly have a triangular shape.
+Their borders are red and their background is yellow, with pictograms being black.
+Prohibitory and mandatory signs are mostly round in shape.
+Prohibitory signs have red borders and a white background, with pictograms being black.
+For mandatory signs, their background is blue and pictograms are white.

 Font

 The font on the signs since 1974 is Transport, which also appears on the signs of other European countries.
 On motorways, the DIN 1451 font is used.

 Language

-The signs in Greece are in two languages: Greek (Greek Alphabet) and English (Latin Alphabet).
-Previously, the signs were in Katharevousa and used the Polytonic system, until 1976 and 1981, which were replaced by the Demotic and Monotonic systems respectively.
+Signs in Greece are displayed in two languages: Greek (Greek alphabet) and English (Latin alphabet).
+Previously, the signs were in the Katharevousa form of the Greek language (using the polytonic system), until 1976 and 1981, when it was replaced by Demotic Greek (using the monotonic system).

 Retroreflection

 Signs during the night are either: